 Choosing between your unwanted pregnancy options is a life-changing decision

 Whether you choose parenting, abortion or adoption, you will be affected by that choice for years to come

 There are many things to consider about each of your pregnancy options; you will need to do extensive research and soul-searching before settling on the path that is best for you

 As tempting as it may be, you should not choose between your options for unwanted pregnancy as soon as you find out you are in this situation.
 You’re facing a great deal of stress at this time.
 Making a decision under this emotional stress could result in regrets later on, when you are able to view your situation more objectively and rationally.
 It’s normal to want an unplanned pregnancy to go away as quickly as possible, but we encourage you to take the time to breathe before moving forward with one of your options for unplanned pregnancy.

 If you are panicking about your unplanned pregnancy, there is help available.
 If you contact our counselors at 1-800-ADOPTION, a trained specialist can talk you through all your options — parenting, abortion and adoption.
-You are never obligated to choose adoption when you contact our agency.
-Our counselors will always provide free information about your choices, discuss them with you and support you in whatever decision you choose to make.
+Our counselors will give you free information about your choices, discuss them with you and support you in whatever decision you choose to make.

 Which Unplanned Pregnancy Option is Right for Me?

 Choosing between your options if you are pregnant requires a few things: